 Out of Scope – Not under the scope of the CRC.

-Users will need to keep records of removal of the emissions from all excluded sources (for example, excluded domestic accommodation, transport and supply to others) used as part of your qualification data and when compiling your CRC Report.
-Best practice is to keep evidence of any changes to exclusions.
-Copies of exclusions can be uploaded to the document manager repository for the CRC evidence pack.
+Users will need to keep records of removal of the emissions from all excluded/exempt sources (for example, excluded domestic accommodation, transport and supply to others) used as part of your qualification data and when compiling your CRC Report.
+Best practice is to keep evidence of any changes to exceptions and exclusions.
+Copies of exceptions and exclusions can be uploaded to the document manager repository for the CRC evidence pack.